Puppies

 While reviewing each spray, we considered the following:

-- Was the bottle easy to spray?
+• Whether the bottle was easy to spray

 5 Testing Observations